 Click on Table command.
-A dialog box appears.

-Click on Convert Text to Table, a new dialog box appears
+A dialog box appear Click on Convert Text to Table, a new dialog box appears

-Here set number of columns.
+Here set number of columns in a table

-Click on Ok Finally Selected text convert in a table
+Click on OK Finally Selected text convert

-Select the text you want to convert.
-Select the text you want to convert.
-Select the Insert tab.
-Select the Insert tab.
-Click on Table command.
-A dialog Click on Table command.
-A dialog box appears. box appears.
+Select the text you want to convert Select the Insert tab Click on Table command.
+A dialog box appear Click on Convert Text to Table , a new dialog box appears Here set number of columns Click on OK Finally Selected text convert in a table

-10. Create a fill in Ms Word to insert a table in the document.
+Q10.
+Create a file in MS-Word to insert a table in the document.
 Describe all steps involved in it.